FDD User Manual

 Export: Clicking this button will enable you to export the filtered table as either .csv or .pdf format.
 Within that dialogue, you are also able to choose the columns in the table you wish to export.

-On this page, you can view a list of events and incidents.
+On the Stream window, you can view a list of events and incidents.
 By clicking the Live button in the top right corner, you can access real-time data.
 Above the table, there’s a summary line showing the total number of events, along with counts for Life Safety, Critical, and Warning events.

 Entering text into the search box will look for matches within the following fields